PhD Studentships

 PhD students carry out independent research under the direction of a member of academic staff in one of the group's areas of research interest, and the degree is awarded on the basis of examination of a thesis.

 PhD projects are offered based on the interests and expertise of our academics.
-Projects actually available will be listed when applications are open.
-Below are shown some examples from a previous year.
+The projects listed below are available for the coming academic year.

 Active Galactic Nuclei and their hosts across cosmic time (Supervisor: Sotiria Fotopoulou)